soraxas/firmware/README.md

 You can simplify writing macros by using `#` and `@` characters.
 The first resolves a number as an index of a register.
 The second interprets the number as a relative action index.
 For instance the following macro will write out five "a"s with 50 ms delays

     //you can comment your code via two slashes.
+    $ifCtrl goTo default    //goto can also go to labels
+    $ifShift final tapKey a //final modifier ends the macro once the command has finished
     $setReg 0 50            //store number 50 into register 0
     $setReg 1 5
     $tapKey a
-    $delayUntil #0    //the #0 is replaced by content of register 0
+    $delayUntil #0          //the #0 is expands to content of register 0
     $repeatFor 1 @-2        //decrement register 1; if it is non-zero, return by two commands to the tapKey command
+    $noOp                   //note the @ character - it resolves relative address to absolute (i.e., adds current adr)
+    $default: tapKey b      //$<string>: denotes a label, which can be used as jump target

 ## Reference manual

 The following grammar is supported:

-    BODY = $COMMAND
-    BODY = $COMMAND [//<comment, excluding commands taking custom text arguments>] BODY = //<comment>
     BODY = #<comment>
+    BODY = //<comment>
-    COMMAND = [CONDITION|MODIFIER]* COMMAND
+    BODY = $[LABEL:] COMMAND [//<comment, excluding commands taking custom text arguments>] COMMAND = [CONDITION|MODIFIER]* COMMAND
     COMMAND = delayUntilRelease
     COMMAND = delayUntil <timeout (NUMBER)>